Cloud Vulnerability DB

 A community-led vulnerabilities database

-A vulnerability (CVE-2025-8732) was discovered in libxml2 versions up to 2.14.5, affecting the xmlParseSGMLCatalog function of the xmlcatalog component.
-The vulnerability was disclosed on August 8, 2025, and requires local access for exploitation.
-The issue involves uncontrolled recursion when processing SGML catalogs (Debian Tracker, Snyk).
+A vulnerability (CVE-2025-8732) was discovered in libxml2 versions up to 2.14.5, affecting the xmlParseSGMLCatalog function within the xmlcatalog component.
+The vulnerability was initially disclosed on August 8, 2025, and involves uncontrolled recursion when processing SGML catalogs (Ubuntu CVE, Snyk Report).

-The vulnerability has gained attention in the context of Operation HollowQuill, where it was reportedly exploited as part of a sophisticated cyber espionage campaign targeting academic institutions and government agencies (Cybersecurity News).
+The vulnerability has gained attention in the cybersecurity community, particularly after being weaponized in Operation HollowQuill, where it was exploited as part of a sophisticated cyber espionage campaign targeting academic institutions and government agencies (Cybersecurity News).

 Source: This report was generated using AI